Flitch Way

 Friends of the Flitch Way brings together local people wanting to maintain and improve the Flitch Way.

 Under the guidance of Rangers, the Friends undertake many tasks, including coppicing, pond regeneration, scrub and ditch clearance, litter collection, hedge planting, installing benches, cutting back overgrown sections and even restoring a railway carriage.
 They also raise funds and apply for grants for development and maintenance of the Flitch Way.
-Contact the Friends directly through their website to get involved.
-Meet every Tuesday and Thursday at 9.15 at Rayne Village Hall.
-Please contact Wendy Moss on 01376 329245 for more information.

 Facilities

-Visitor Centre & Toilets
+Visitor Centre and Toilets

 Rayne Station was built in 1866.